 opportunities to become involved in social and civic organizations.

 The Adirondack Arc is able to support individuals living with their

 parents, or on their own, in their homes.
 Current participants range

-in age from 5 to 29 years of age.
+in age from 5 and up.
 Utilizing a team approach, including

 the family and Adirondack Arc support staff, we put together a plan